-Have you been experiencing connection problems in your home or office?
+Have you been experiencing internet connection problems in your home or office?
 Does it seem like you’re getting slowdowns and connection drops despite having a strong Wi-Fi signal on your wireless router?
-If yes, getting the best wireless access point (WAP) may be all you need to resolve that issue.
-Connection problems can be caused by many factors, including less wireless coverage, wireless router not be being able to handle your devices’ throughput, dead spots, and more.
+If so, then getting the best wireless access point (WAP) may be all you need to resolve that issue.
+Connection problems can be caused by many factors, including short wireless coverage, wireless routers not be being able to handle your devices’ throughput, dead spots, and more.
 Getting a top-notch WAP can be the perfect solution to these problems.

 However, not everyone is familiar with how networking works, and choosing the best wireless access point can be a little overwhelming.
 That is why we’ve created a review of the top ten products on the market below.
 Whether you want to use it for your small business or your home office, you’ll be able to find the ideal devices for you below.

 With the best access points in our review, you’ll be able to enjoy better connectivity and high performance.
-But before we dive into the product review, here are some guidelines to help you understand the necessary factors to look at when choosing a wireless access point:
+But before we dive into the product review, below are some guidelines to help you understand the necessary factors to look at when choosing a wireless access point.

 Are you looking for a gaming modem?
-Be sure to check out our Best gaming modem.
+Be sure to check out our best gaming modems guide.

 - Ubiquiti Unifi 802.11ac Dual-Radio PRO Access Point

 - Linksys LAPAC2600 Pro Series Wireless Access Point

 - TP-Link Wireless N300 2T2R Access Point